FriendsOfEpub/eBookDesignChecklist/README.md

 **If you’re using a mouse/touch:**

-- click the checkbox to check
+- click the “Expand/Collapse button” to toggle all details;
-- click the label to display details
+- click the label to display details;
+- click the checkbox to check;
+- click the “Skip Section” button if the section doesn’t apply;
-- click reset to… reset the checklist
+- click reset to… reset the checklist.

 **If you’re using a keyboard:**

-- press “tab” to navigate items
+- press “tab” to navigate items;
-- press “enter” to check
+- press “enter” to check;
-- press “space” to display details
+- press “space” to display details;
-- press “esc” to reset the checklist
+- press “esc” to reset the checklist.

 Don’t worry, your checklist is autosaved: you can close this website, your current checklist will be retrieved when reopened.